codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 ## 20190424 - Wednesday - Day 80 ?

 __Today's progress:__
+- [x] *WAM training:* create pdf, print, make the list of the next steps
 - [x] *Project:* fCC Landing page project, choose the subject and create the structure

 __Link to work:__